black-studio/black-studio-tinymce-widget/README.md

 ### How to customize widget appearance ###

 The appearance of widgets in the frontend depends on both CSS and HTML.
-This plugin does not insert any additional CSS to your website frontend, so if you need to customize the styling you'll have to do at theme level, or you have to insert explicitly insert `<style>` in your widget using the Text / HTML mode (this option is not recommended though).
+This plugin does not insert any additional CSS to your website frontend, so if you need to customize the styling you'll have to do at theme level, or you have to explicitly insert `<style>` in your widget using the Text / HTML mode (this method is not recommended though).
 If you need to add CSS classes to widgets we recommend the [Widget CSS Classes](https://wordpress.org/plugins/widget-css-classes/) plugin.
 The HTML markup is controlled mainly by WordPress and by the theme, and in a smaller part by the plugin.